namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 7/18/24
+- Looking into David's 1588 PR - prettier and linting error
+- Will likely go fix the PlayWright tests for themes unless something else comes up

 ### 7/17/24
-- Have a demo to show the admin page this morning
+- Worked on 1940 with Patrick
-- Will be working on the UI for 1940 - ability to edit themes
+- Completed the PlayWright tests for template builder - 2446

 ### 7/16/24
 - Wrapped up 2689